-Q. What does INET bring to the partnership?
+Q. What does the Institute bring to the partnership?

-A. INET offers an example in leadership from George Soros and a constellation of scholars from its Advisory Board who are already addressing the key problems we face in economics worldwide.
-INET has an established grants and conferences program, several taskforces and educational partnerships.
+A. The Institute for New Economic Thinking offers a constellation of scholars from its Advisory Board who are already addressing the key problems we face in economics worldwide.
+The Institute has an established grants and conferences program, several taskforces and educational partnerships.

 Q. What does CIGI bring to the partnership?